bruno222/twilio-flex-plugin-sso/README.md

 2. execute `cd ./serverless-sso` to go to the Twilio Functions folder.
 3. `npm install` to install the packages into your computer.
 4. rename `.env-example` from this folder to `.env` and follow the instructions in the `.env` file.
 5. you have to generate the public/private pair keys for the SSO.
-Go to `./serverless-sso/src/assets` folder and execute the two comands below:
+Go to `./serverless-sso/src/assets` folder and execute the two commands below:

    ```
    openssl genrsa -out privatekey.private.cer 1024